astronomer/docs/astro/develop-project.md

 #### Step 2: Update Dockerfile

-1. In your Astro project, replace the contents of `Dockerfile` with the following code.
+1. Replace the entire contents of `Dockerfile` using the following steps.
 Retain any previous build steps you may have already added so you can add them again later.

-1. In `Dockerfile`, add `AS stage` to the `FROM` line which specifies your Runtime image.
+2. In your `Dockerfile`, add `AS stage` to the `FROM` line which specifies your Runtime image.
 For example, if you use Runtime 5.0.0, your `FROM` line would be:

    ```text
    FROM quay.io/astronomer/astro-runtime:5.0.0-base AS stage1